Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Stochastic model reduction

 with a complex Gaussian mean-zero OU process

-with complex drift and diffusion coefficients $\gamma$ and $\sigma$, respectively, and a complex Wiener process $W(t)$.
-The mean-value $\langle Z\rangle$ can be either numerically estimated from long-time simulations or approximated by the results from the mean-field theory in Section~\ref{sec:mft}.
-For the parameters we consider here with $N=12$, $K=100$, $\kappa=60$ and $\lambda=\pi/2-0.075$ and a standard Gaussian native frequency distribution with mean zero and variance $\sigma_\omega^2=1$ we obtain $\langle Z\rangle = 0.6227 + 0.1000\, i$ from a long-time simulation of the full two-population KS model \eqref{eq:abramsz_1}-\eqref{eq:abramsz_2} over $10,000$ time units which is nicely reproduced by the reduced deterministic system \eqref{eq:dzk_approx} with $\langle Z \rangle =0.6096 + 0.0934\, i$.
-In the following simulations we employ the thermodynamic limit.
+with complex drift and diffusion coefficients $\gamma$ and $\sigma$, respectively, and a complex-valued Wiener process $W(t)$.
+The mean $\langle Z\rangle$ can be either estimated numerically from a long-time simulation or by the mean-field theory in Section~\ref{sec:mft}.
+For the parameters we consider here with $N=12$, $K=100$, $\kappa=60$ and $\lambda=\pi/2-0.075$ and a standard Gaussian native frequency distribution with mean zero and variance $\sigma_\omega^2=1$ we obtain $\langle Z\rangle = 0.6227 + 0.1000\, i$ from a long-time simulation of the full two-population KS model \eqref{eq:abramsz_1}--\eqref{eq:abramsz_2} over $10,000$ time units which is nicely reproduced by the reduced deterministic system \eqref{eq:dzk_approx} with $\langle Z \rangle =0.6096 + 0.0934\, i$.
+In the following simulations, we use the thermodynamic limit obtained from \eqref{eq:dzk_approx}.